 Clark Atlanta University is a comprehensive, private, urban, coeducational institution of higher education with a predominantly African-American heritage.
 It offers undergraduate, graduate, and professional degrees as well as certificate programs to students of diverse racial, ethnic, and socioeconomic backgrounds.
-It was formed by the consolidation of Atlanta University, which offered only graduate degrees and Clark College, a four-year undergraduate institution oriented to the liberal arts.
+It was formed by the consolidation of Atlanta University, which offered only graduate degrees, and Clark College, a four-year undergraduate institution oriented to the liberal arts.

 The first President of Clark Atlanta University was Dr. Thomas W. Cole, Jr., who served concurrently as the President of both Atlanta University and Clark College prior to consolidation.
-President Cole served Atlanta University as Provost and Vice President for Academic Affairs, and as Professor and Chairperson of the Department of Chemistry.

 In November 1987, after more than a year of discussion, the Boards of Trustees of Atlanta University and Clark College authorized an exploration of the potential advantages of closer working arrangements between the two institutions, including their consolidation into one university.
-In April 1988, the joint committee delivered its report titled CHARTING A BOLD NEW FUTURE: PROPOSED COMBINATION OF CLARK COLLEGE AND ATLANTA UNIVERSITY to the two Boards for ratification.
+In April 1988, the joint committee delivered its report titled Charting a Bold New Future: Proposed Combination of Clark College and Atlanta University to the Boards for ratification.
 The report recommended that the two schools be consolidated into a single institution.
-On June 24, 1988, the Boards of both Clark College and Atlanta University made the historic decision to consolidate the two institutions, creating Clark Atlanta University.
+On June 24, 1988, the Boards of both Atlanta University and Clark College made the historic decision to consolidate the two institutions, creating Clark Atlanta University.
 The new and historic University inherits the rich traditions of two independent institutions, connected over the years by a common heritage and commitment; by personal, corporate and consortia relationships; and by location.

 Atlanta University, founded in 1865, by the American Missionary Association, with later assistance from the Freedman's Bureau, was, before consolidation, the nation's oldest graduate institution serving a predominantly African-American student body.
 By the late 1870s, Atlanta University had begun granting bachelor's degrees and supplying black teachers and librarians to the public schools of the South.
 In 1929-30, it began offering graduate education exclusively in various liberal arts areas, and in the social and natural sciences.
 It gradually added professional programs in social work, library science, and business administration.
 At this same time, Atlanta University affiliated with Morehouse and Spelman Colleges in a university plan known as the Atlanta University System.
-The campus was moved to its present site, and the modern organization of the Atlanta University Center emerged, with Clark College, Morris Brown College, and Interdenominational Theological Center joining the affiliation later.
+The campus was moved to its present site, and the modern organization of the Atlanta University Center emerged, with Clark College, Morris Brown College, and the Interdenominational Theological Center joining the affiliation later.
 The story of the Atlanta University over the next twenty years from 1930 includes many significant developments.
-The Schools of Library Science, Education, and Business Administration were established in 1941, 1944, and
+The Schools of Library Science, Education, and Business Administration were established in 1941, 1944, and 1946 respectively.

-1946 respectively.
 The Atlanta School of Social Work, long associated with the University, gave up its charter in 1947 to become an integral part of the University.
 In 1957, the controlling Boards of the six institutions (Atlanta University; Clark, Morehouse, Morris Brown and Spelman Colleges; and Gammon Theological Seminary) ratified new Articles of Affiliation.
 Unlike the old Articles of 1929, the new contract created the Atlanta University Center.
-The influence of the Atlanta University has been extended through professional journals and organizations, including PHYLON and the National Association for the Advancement of Colored People, for both of which Dr. W.E.B.
+The influence of Atlanta University has been extended through professional journals and organizations, including Phylon and the National Association for the Advancement of Colored People, for both of which Dr. W.E.B.
 DuBois, a member of the faculty, provided leadership.